getyourguide/se-tech-challenge/README.md

 The project is meant to be a simple application that you can build in a few hours.
 We are not looking for a production-ready application but we will assess your project both in terms of quality (use of best practices/robust architecture) and potential (scalability).

-In this repository you will find a list of activities that you can use to build your application (please find the file `activities.json` in the `resources` folder).
+In this repository you will find a list of activities that you can use to build your application (please find the file `activities.json` in the `spring-boot-service/src/main/resources/static` folder).

 We bootstrapped in advance 2 skeleton applications for the back end and the front end: you will find a skeleton SpringBoot backend application and a VueJS frontend application.